 "...
 But I've always wanted a thorough, concise, up-to-date overview of the the IDL language and its vast capabilities.
 This is exactly what Mike's book provides in 464 very informative pages...
 Highly recommended!"

 I'm a software developer focusing on high-performance computing and visualization in scientific programming.
 I work mostly in IDL, but occasionally use C, CUDA, and Python.

-I work for Tech-X Corporation, where I am the main developer for GPULib, a library of IDL bindings for GPU accelerated computation routines.
+I currently work for the National Center for Atmospheric Research (NCAR) at the Mauna Loa Solar Observatory.
+Previously, I worked for Tech-X Corporation, where I was the main developer for GPULib, a library of IDL bindings for GPU accelerated computation routines.